 EVALUATION AND IMPACT MEASUREMENT

 Life, people, families, communities and villages are messy.
 Even when it looks simple, the chances are that isn’t once you scratch the surface.
 We believe that no single organisation or programme, creates any social impact in complete isolation.
-So any attempt to seek attribution, should start from a desire to understand and improve rather than prove and must be tempered with a realistic understanding of the context.
+So any attempt to seek attribution, should start from a desire to understand and improve, rather than proving how successful their projects are and must be tempered with a realistic understanding of the context.
+Ultimately, if we’re trying to bring about change within a system, doesn’t it make sense to seek out rich, complex, messy understanding of the world and stop pretending everything’s simple, and can be reproduced under experimental conditions?
+If we don’t, we may end up lying to our funders, lying to our beneficiaries, and lying to ourselves.

 In addition to having a realistic understanding of the context, we need to explore impact measurement without breaking the bank.
 When possible we compare the outcomes of a given village we are currently working with to a similar village we have yet to work with.
 In practise this means we create a control group by selecting a community from our waiting list of villages needing support and compare the differences, before and after our project intervention.
 This is supported by secondary research on national averages across Ghana compared to the villages we are working in.
 Lastly we look at reductions of illness via the stats held at a very local clinic level.